 Within life we always have to deal with some element of risk.
 Be it driving a car, walking downtown, riding a bike or fly an airplane.
 We learn to cope with and learn from these risks.
 This is necessary so that we can have years of safe driving / flying and living without avoidable risk.

-The items we discussed earlier in our aviation decision making article (remember: pilot, aircraft, environment, operation and situation) are five risk elements in aviation.
-We take another look at them but from the angle of risk this time and see which factors ans risks may influence you in your aviation career.
+The items we discussed earlier in our aviation decision making article (remember: pilot, aircraft, environment, operation and situation) are the five risk elements in aviation.
+We take another look at them but now from the angle of risk this time and see which factors and risks may influence you in your aviation career.

 We are all subject to stress in one form or another and its defined as: "an individual phenomenon, subjective in nature and resulting from an excess of environmental demands".
-And as a human your performance and acting will be affected by several stress aspects when acting as a pilot.
-Typical factors are:
+And as a human, your performance and acting will be affected by several stress aspects when acting as a pilot.
+Some typical factors are:

 The above factors all add up to the workload of the pilot during flight and may increase the overall risk of the flight at hand.
 Coping with environmental demands that surrounds a person or pilot depends on that individual capability to meet those demands or getting rid of those demands.
 Which is different for every person.

 While flying or preparing the flight we must evaluate the risks involved and try to minimize them.
 With each type of risk we encounter we must take a decision.
-Below a list of risks and how to deal with it.
+Below you will find a list of risks and how to deal with each of them.

 Assessing this risk can be best done during the preflight phase on the ground.
 The walk around is the place to assess the airworthiness of the aircraft.
 If it is airworthy then we have reduced this risk.
 Another factor is fuel on board, this can become a risk factor later on in the flight when the weather changes adversely.
 Higher winds aloft than expected/predicted will make fuel a factor to be analyzed by the pilot.